"GIVE ME FIVE": get Bodor's 5-year warranty care.

 Is laser welding actually better?

 Laser welding is a versatile technique that excels in welding efficiency, quality, and flexibility.
 Compared to traditional methods like TIG, laser as well applies to a wider range of materials and thicknesses.
 Nowadays, many manufacturers prefer to employ laser welding tools for their fabrications.
-If you are looking for an economical laser welder with excellent performance, make sure to check out the BodorWelder 1500 Pro from Bodor.
+If you are looking for an economical laser welder with excellent performance, make sure to check out the Pro 1500 from Bodor.
 This is our first welding machine launch, and we are confident that it would fulfill everything you need for your welding projects.

 img5